mtgjson/mtgjson-website/docs/data-models/card-types/README.md

 # Card Types

-The Card Types data models describes every card type of any type of Magic: The Gathering card.
+The Card Types data model describes every card type of any type of Magic: The Gathering card in a DTCI-legal game format.

 > Parent file: `CardTypes`
 > Parent property: `data`